csci265-team/HiddenFrame/charter.md

 ## Deadlines and deliverables

 Our meetings on Thursdays are when we decide on deliverables.
 We as a team will hold each other accountable.
-Deadlines and deliverables will be noted down by Jeremy in the action item list.
+Deadlines and deliverables will be noted down by the Documentation team in the action item list.

 Everyone on the team is expected to behave as reasonable adults.
 Therefore, it is acceptable if a team member is unable to meet a deadline or deliverable, provided they have a valid reason and have communicated this in advance.